TikhonJelvis/website/talks/index.md

 # Talks

 Here are the slides for talks I've given at meetups and conferences.
 Presenting is fun!
 Unfortunately, most were not recorded.
-I included links to videos for the ones that were.
+I included links to the ones that were.

 ![Me giving a talk at the SF Haskell meetup at [Wagon].](img/me-giving-talk-at-wagon.jpg)